spatie/eloquent-sortable/README.md

 $myModel->moveToEnd();
 ```

-You can test if an element is first or last in order
+You can determine whether an element is first or last in order:

 ```php
 $myModel->isFirstInOrder();